doublesymmetry/react-native-track-player/docs/versioned_docs/version-4.1/guides/saving-progress.md

 `AppRegistry.registerComponent(appName, () => App);` in your `index.js` file)
 **WILL NOT EXECUTE**.

-In a nutshell, if you do this, you're progress **will not** update when the user is playing back in Remote contexts and therefore your app will seem buggy.
+In a nutshell, if you do this, your progress **will not** update when the user is playing back in Remote contexts and therefore your app will seem buggy.

 ## Recommended Approach